0cjs/sedoc/linux/network.md

 Hostname is configured via `hostnamectl` (from systemd); the local name must also be in `/etc/hosts`.

+[Netplan] reads `/etc/netplan/*.yaml` for config placed there by packages/apps and then generates configuration for "renderers" (currently NetworkManager and systemd-networkd) that actually manage the specific interfaces.
+This seems to have first been delivered on Ubuntu 18.04.
+Sounds like a good idea; let's see if it spreads.

 [NetworkManager] is typically installed for dynamic management of interfaces not explicitly configured (see below). `nm-applet` and `nm-connection-editor` provide a graphical UI; CLI is via `nmcli`.